Inevitably, our program will run, but it will not work as we intended. Some boolean we thought would be true

 after pressing Step Over once.

-Debuggers generally will not let us move backwards.
+Debuggers generally will not let us move backward.
 However, we can just restart from scratch if we advance too far.

-With our initial exploration of variables, maths and booleans out of the way, it's time to move on to the next chapter!
+With our initial exploration of variables, maths, and booleans out of the way, it's time to move on to the next chapter!
+In the next lesson, we will delve into another fundamental aspect of C++ programming: creating and calling functions.

 Become a software engineer with C++.
 Starting from the basics, we guide you step by step along the way